d0t-d0t/BlKrTb/README.md

 Here is a list of the things you could expect to do with both collections.

 KritaDefs.py:
-  -Auto convert paint layer in fill layer
+  °Auto convert paint layer in fill layer
-  -Auto convert Fill layers into VectorLayers
+  °Auto convert Fill layers into VectorLayers
-  -Auto Rename layers depending on they place in the hierarchi tree and the alph inheritancy -Auto export Filllayers to a .svg file, with name, color and stroke informations ( color export is buggy,hue and saturation OK, but value is way too low)
+  °Auto Rename layers depending on they place in the hierarchi tree and the alph inheritancy °Auto export Filllayers to a .svg file, with name, color and stroke informations ( color export is buggy,hue and saturation OK, but value is way too low)
   Draft
-  -Automatically upload a child alpha based on one or several parents alpha and operators (draft/buggy)
+  °Automatically upload a child alpha based on one or several parents alpha and operators (draft/buggy)

  BlenderDefs.py:
- -place all the curves imported as SVG into a single Gpencil or more based on parameters, with an autorename, and an auto masking dependin
+ °place all the curves imported as SVG into a single Gpencil or more based on parameters, with an autorename, and an auto masking dependin